aymericzip/intlayer/docs/en-GB/intlayer_with_create_react_app.md

 };
 ```

-> To Learn more about the `useLocale` hook, refer to the [documentation](https://github.com/aymericzip/intlayer/blob/main/docs/en/packages/react-intlayer/useLocale.md).
+> To learn more about the `useLocale` hook, refer to the [documentation](https://github.com/aymericzip/intlayer/blob/main/docs/en-GB/packages/react-intlayer/useLocale.md).

 ### (Optional) Step 7: Add localized Routing to your application